ttscoff/OTask/README.txt

 == FEATURES/PROBLEMS:

-* Natural language date entry for start and due dates
+* Natural language date entry for due dates
 * TextMate style fragment matching for projects and contexts
 * Include notes inline or by piping in
 * Optional Growl notifications